Last Updated:

 One of the Wineland’s most charming features is its plentiful examples of Cape Dutch architecture.
 Especially in Stellenbosch and on the various wine estates.

-Initially the front gables were also considered to be a slight fire break in case the thatch caught fire.
-But later they were used mainly as a decorative feature to display the family’s crest.
-(Indeed the traditional thatched roof of the Cape Dutch homesteads has meant to many being lost to fire over the centuries.)
+Initially the front gables were also considered to be a slight fire break in case the thatched roofing caught fire.
+Later they were used mainly as a decorative feature to display the family’s crest.
+(Indeed the traditional thatched roof of the Cape Dutch homesteads has led to many being lost to fire over the centuries.)

 Cape Dutch Architecture